So your years as an undergraduate have come to an end and ultimately you’re asking yourself, what the #$%* am I supposed to do now?

-I’m sorry to be the one to break it to you, but the majority of the guys who graduate beside you will be looking for jobs too.
-A great place to start is by accessing Career Hub which is UON’s online career service.
-You can access their services to book appointments, register to attend workshops and events and find job listings.
+I’m sorry to be the one to break it to you, but the majority of the peers who graduate beside you will be looking for jobs too.
+A great place to start is by accessing Career Hub which is the University’s online career service.
+You can access their services to book appointments, get help with your resume or an interview, plus you can register to attend workshops and events and find job listings.

 Please note, finding a job may take a while.

 Don’t be afraid to start off your career with unpaid work experience.
 If you’re struggling to land a graduate position, fill up your time with interning, volunteering or even casual/part-time work.
 These are all great ways to transition into the workforce whilst strengthening and building on your resume.

 Another option for you is returning to university to study at a postgraduate level, however please ensure you are doing this for all the right reasons.